Petite Cross Body Bag Project

 This project is written by Jenna Excell from Sew Happy Geek and sponsored by Plush Addict.
 Plush Addict stock huge range of fabrics suitable for dressmaking, quilting, bag making and other craft projects.

-Fabric Choice - You will need a fat quarter bundle, I'd recommend this bundle if you want a happy, summery bag.
-I like this bundle l for a more kitschy, geeky bag.
-I also have fallen a little in love with this one and this one.
+Fabric Choice - You will need a fat quarter bundle, I got mine from Plush Addict.
 There are dozens of bundles to chose from at Plush Addict, and if you're careful with your cutting you'll have enough leftover to make accessories, like a zipper pouch or a little wallet! :)

 Petite Cross Body Bag